pokt-network/governance/constitution/constitution.md

 * **ReturnOnInvestmentTarget:** an off-chain pricing parameter, enabling the Council to signal how many days they believe it should take an App to achieve the USD/Relay Target Range, accounting for the opportunity cost of using Pocket Network versus competing services
 * **Settlement:** a penalty payment that proposers must make to prevent an Aragon Agreements challenge from escalating to Aragon Court
 * **Signaling Era:** the period before automatic cross-chain execution of the Council’s decisions is achieved
-* **Signaling Vote:** a vote that does not have the intent of executing an action upon completion, but is instead used to assess the sentiment of the Council
 * **Stakeholder:** any Party who has qualified their participation in the Pocket Network community by reaching the required levels of POKT Arcade
-* **Supermajority Approval:** 80% Support and 50% Minimum Approval from Voting Token holders
+* **Supermajority Approval:** 80% yes votes by Voters who voted on the proposal
-* **Support:** the percentage of votes on a proposal that the total "Yes" votes (by Voting Token holders) must be greater than for the proposal to pass
 * **SupportedBlockchains:** a whitelist parameter defining which blockchains are permitted to generate Block Rewards for Nodes, to limit revenue generation capabilities to blockchains with enough traction that they would not facilitate self-dealing by Nodes (wherein they stake as an App and, due to low traction, are matched with their own Node and can thereby process fake relays)
 * **Unbonding Period:** the period of time that an App or Node must wait after revoking their Bonded status to receive their staked POKT
 * **User:** any Person or organization of Person(s) who maintain(s) direct use of Pocket Network’s services through staking or transactions or indirect access to Pocket Network’s services through relationships with third-party Pocket Network account-holders
 * **USDRelayTargetRange:** an off-chain pricing parameter, enabling the Council to signal what they believe the rough long-term price range (in USD) should be for relays, to ensure Pocket Network’s service is competitive enough to attract new Apps
-* **Vote:** a transaction within the Council by a Voter to approve a proposed action
+* **Vote:** a signed message by a Voter signaling their approval or rejection of a proposed action
-* **Voter:** a Stakeholder who has successfully claimed a Voting Token, by qualifying their Stakeholder status and verifying their Personhood, which means they are now a voting member of the Council
+* **Voter:** a Stakeholder who has successfully claimed a Voting Token, by qualifying their Stakeholder status and verifying their Personhood
 * **Voter Distribution:** the demographic of Voting Token holders
-* **Voting Token:** a blockchain token representing the owner’s right to submit Vote transactions
+* **Voting Token:** a blockchain token representing the owner’s right to submit Votes

 # Acknowledgements